Andrew-YC-Zhang/andrew-yc-zhang.github.io/_pages/about.md

 I am on the job market for the 2024-2025 academic year.
 If you have any questions or would like to connect, please feel free to contact me via [email](mailto:zyc616@connect.hku.hk).

+I will present my paper "Optimal Talent Hoarding" at the poster session of ASSA 2025 Annual Meeting.
+If you are attending, please feel free to stop by and chat with me.